madsolar8582/blog/content/post/2020-10-31-single-app-mode.md

 ---

-I sincerely hope that this is addressed soon as it does not make sense for the Apple Enterprise team and the Authentication Services team to not have considered this a major blocked for enterprise deployments.
+I sincerely hope that this is addressed soon as it does not make sense for the Apple Enterprise team and the Authentication Services team to not have considered this a major blocker for enterprise deployments.